Plachtaa/seed-vc/README.md

 - `n-quantizers` is the number of quantizers from FAcodec to use, default is 3, the less quantizer used, the less prosody of source audio is preserved
 - `f0-condition` is the flag to condition the pitch of the output to the pitch of the source audio, default is False, set to True for singing voice conversion
 - `auto-f0-condition` is the flag to auto adjust source pitch to target pitch level, default is False, normally not used in singing voice conversion
-- `semi-tone-shift` is the pitch shift in semitones for singing voice conversion, default is 0 Gradio web interface:
+- `semi-tone-shift` is the pitch shift in semitones for singing voice conversion, default is 0

+Gradio web interface:
 ```bash
 python app.py
 ```
 Then open the browser and go to `http://localhost:7860/` to use the web interface.
-## TODO
+## TODO📝
 - [x] Release code
 - [x] Release v0.1 pretrained model: [![Hugging Face](https://img.shields.io/badge/🤗%20Hugging%20Face-SeedVC-blue)](https://huggingface.co/Plachta/Seed-VC)
 - [x] Huggingface space demo: [![Hugging Face](https://img.shields.io/badge/🤗%20Hugging%20Face-Space-blue)](https://huggingface.co/spaces/Plachta/Seed-VC)